vachanmn123/Discordjs-autoresponse-bot/README.md

 # Running the bot

 To run the bot, you will need to have a discord bot token.
 You can get one from the [discordapp.com/developers/applications/me](https://discordapp.com/developers/applications/me) page and create a new application and then under the bot section create a new bot.
 Copy the token and paste it into the `token` variable in the `config.json` file found at `./botconfig/config.json`.
+To add a channel to the auto responder whitelist you will need to add an entry to the `AutoResponderChannelWhitelist` array in the `settings.json` file.

 # Inviting the bot to your server